 “I’m Indiana Jo and my blog is about…well…travel…things…and stuff.
 Good stuff…at least that’s what my mum tells me.
 Yeah – it’s a travel blog-thingy.
 Check it out.”
-If there was one thing I was distinctly lacking when I turned up at BlogHouse, it was a real sense of what my niche was.
+If there was one thing I was distinctly lacking when I turned up at my first blogging course, it was a real sense of what my niche was.
 I could identify (poorly), the kind of content I want to share with my readers, but I couldn’t quite define my niche.
-That all changed during a 20-minute conversation with two of the Super-Bloggers.
-While I’m still waiting for my “I’ve was niched at BlogHouse” T-shirt, I’m in the process of planning some pretty exciting changes to my site, the details of which I will be sharing with you over the coming weeks.
-In the meantime, if you take nothing else from this post, focus on this – find a niche.
+That all changed during a 20-minute conversation with two of professional bloggers.
+If you take nothing else from this post, focus on this – find a niche.
 Why?
 The answer is pretty simple – the blogging space is busy and without a niche, it’s hard to stand out from the crowd and a rambling description like the one I set out above will see companies glazing over with tedium as you try your level best to pitch work to them (I know, I did it).
 Whether it is a destination specific blog or a travel style that underpins the backbone of your posts, define your niche and your content should naturally flow from it.

 2. Content is King

 Yeah, yeah, yeah, we’ve heard it all before – but there is a good reason that the mantra ‘Content is King’ is rolled out time and again.
 I recently wrote about how I’d sacrificed freelance content in favour of writing for SEO (more on SEO below), so I’m very aware that the temptations to trade good writing for money are ever present in the blogging world.
 But consider this: when a stranger visits your blog, they are there for the content.
 Fail to meet their expectation and they’ll fail to return.